Sv443/Sv443/README.md

 <!--- [YTInfoBot](https://github.com/Sv443/YTInfoBot), a free Discord bot that replies to YouTube links with crowdsourced info (like and dislike counts, video timestamps and desensationalized thumbnails and titles). -->

 #### Template repos:
-You might be interested in some of my template repositories to kickstart your projects - [check out all templates here.](https://github.com/Sv443?tab=repositories&q=&type=template)
+You might be interested in some of my template repos to kickstart your projects - [check out all my templates here.](https://github.com/Sv443?tab=repositories&q=&type=template)
 - [Userscript.ts](https://github.com/Sv443/Userscript.ts), a template for creating Userscripts in TypeScript with tons of modern utilities and comfort features.
-- [BetterYTM-Plugin-Template](https://github.com/Sv443/BetterYTM-Plugin-Template), used for creating a plugin using [BetterYTM](https://github.com/Sv443/BetterYTM)'s API to further improve YouTube and YouTube Music.
+- [BetterYTM-Plugin-Template](https://github.com/Sv443/BetterYTM-Plugin-Template), used for creating a plugin using [BetterYTM's API](https://github.com/Sv443/BetterYTM/blob/main/contributing.md#developing-a-plugin-that-interfaces-with-betterytm) to further improve YouTube and YouTube Music.
 - [Electron-Template](https://github.com/Sv443/Electron-Template), a barebone TypeScript, Electron, Vite and ESLint template.
 - [React-Three-Electron-Template](https://github.com/Sv443/React-Three-Electron-Template), an extensive template for React, MUI, Three.js, Electron, TypeScript and Vite projects.